singh1114/best/_posts/2020-02-09-how-to-evaluate-your-machine-learning-model-like-a-pro-metrics.md

 {% include math.html math_code="$precision = 0.2$" style="margin-bottom:0.2em;" %}

 In general, it is a standard to maximize both the values of recall and precision.

+## Accuracy vs Recall using Example.

+Choosing what you want as your evaluation metric really depends upon the problem that you are trying to solve.
+I will take a few examples that will help you decide when to use the first and when to use the next.

+### Case 1: Disease detection (Covid 19)

+Let's say you are working on a model that is trying to detect whether the person is having [COVID 19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019).

+In this particular case, the cost of `False Negative` is more than the cost of `False Positive`.
+Hence, if you predict that someone is not having a disease when someone is actually carrying one will lead to some bad circumstances.
+They might go out and start spreading it.

+On the other hand, if you predict someone not really carrying the disease when in reality he/she is a disease carrier, it is not a big of an issue, because we will obviously do further tests on them.

+In this case, we will try to lower the result of our evaluation metric when the number of false negatives is increasing.
+Looking at the formulas of `Recall` and `Accuracy`, we know that the thing that we want to use is, `Recall`.

+### Case 2: Email Detection (Spam or Not spam)

+In this problem, the cost of `False Positive` is more than the cost of `False Negative`.

+If your models start predicting important mails as spam and start sending them to the spam folder, it would be really bad.
+So, in this case, you will want to choose a metric that will lower its value when the number of False positives starts increasing.

+Again we know the right metric for such a problem is `Precision`.

 ## F1-score